nadmax/nadmax/README.md

 - ✅ CI/CD powered by GitHub Actions
 - ✅ Support for Go, Rust, Python, TypeScript & more

+## ❤️ Support My Work
+If my projects help you, consider [sponsoring me](https://github.com/sponsors/nadmax) so I can keep building open-source tools and guides for the community.

 ---

 ## ♾️ DevOps tools